-Direct Debits are a product offered by BPSL that allows organisations to collect payments from their customer's accounts once a mandate has been authorised by the customer and lodged with their PSP.
-Organisations that use the existing Bacs Direct Debit payment system will still require the ability to automatically collect a payment from their customer's PSP account.
+Direct Debits are a product offered by Bacs Payment Schemes Ltd (BPSL) that allows organisations to collect payments from their customers' accounts once a Direct Debit Instruction (DDI) has been authorised by the customer and lodged with their PSP.
+Organisations that use the existing Bacs Direct Debit payment system will still require the ability to automatically collect a payment from their customer's nominated account.